Fix: Activation of Network Connection Failed in Linux

 Upgrade Ubuntu

-2. Enter the password of the user account and a list of available updates will be shown.
+2. Enter the password for your user account to display a list of available updates.

-3. Press the y key to confirm the update and then the Enter key.
+3. Press the y key to confirm the update and then press Enter.

-4. Now wait for the completion of the update process and then check if the problem has been solved.
+4. Wait for the update process to complete, then check if the problem is resolved.

 ABOUT THE AUTHOR